bwbaugh/inferhotspot/README.md

 Plot examples
 -------------

-The examples below were created using a collection of 69,150 tweets within Denton County from *Tue Feb 12* to *Mon Mar 18*.
+The examples below were created using a collection of 196,318 tweets within Denton County from *Tue Feb 12* to *Wed Apr 10*.
 The data was collected using [bwbaugh/twitter-corpus][].

 ### Map